qala-io/java-course/docs/programme/maven.md

 * Add a dependency `org.testng:testng:6.10`
 * Add any Java class to your `src/main/java` and an XML file to your `src/main/resources`.
 And do the same in `src/test/xxx` dirs.
+* After `mvn test-compile` find where in `target/` dir your classes and resources ended up
+* After `mvn package` unpack your JAR file from `target/` dir and find where your classes and resources are

 *Check yourself*.
 You must be able to:

 * Run `mvn install` successfully
-* Find where in `target/` dir your compiled classes and resources appeared
 * List all the dependencies that your project has (including transitives) with one command
 * Explore Effective POM and find all the default sections that were applied to your project.
 Even those that you didn't explicitly write.